 9.3.2 When an error in the computation of the Final Grade is identified subsequent to the release of final grades the following process is followed:

-(a) the Course Coordinator for the identified course checks the results for all students in all assessment items in the Grade Centre in Blackboard.
+(a) the Course Coordinator for the identified course checks the results for all students in all assessment items in the Grade Centre in the Learning Management System.
 Any necessary adjustments are made; the results are then resubmitted to the Interim Results Module;

 (b) the Course Coordinator provides a report to the relevant Head of School summarising the reason for the error and the effect on the cohort, including a summary of students who will have their mark and grade recalculated resulting in a new grade being awarded.

 (c) any recalculated grades are approved by the relevant Head of School.
 In approving the recalculated grades the Head of School should take into consideration the time since the grades were released, the potential consequences to the students and equity across the affected student cohort;

 (d) once approved by the Head of School, the adjusted grades are submitted to the student information system for transmission to the student/s; and

 (e) following consultation with the relevant School, Student Service and Engagement communicate directly with all students that are affected, informing them of the rationale for the changed grade, available processes in the case of additional assessment, and support.

-9.3.3 Students who have incorrectly received a Passing grade (PS-HD) which has been recalculated as a Failing grade (FL/FA) can, at the discretion of the Head of School, be eligible for an additional assessment task to assess the student’s achievement of the course’s learning outcomes.
+9.3.3 Students who have incorrectly received a Passing grade (PS-HD) which has been recalculated as a Failing grade (MF/FL/FA) can, at the discretion of the Head of School, be eligible for an additional assessment task to assess the student’s achievement of the course’s learning outcomes.
 In cases where the Head of School determines that additional assessment is required, the interim notation of AE (Alternative Examination) or AO (Alternative Assessment) is applied.
 If a student is eligible for both alternative assessment (due to error correction) and supplementary assessment, then alternative assessment (AE/AO) will be applied, so that the possible final grade is not restricted to a Pass/Fail result.

 9.4 Review of assessment and final grade